-Recently, there has been growing interest in establishing a unified object tracking with prompt-tuning paradigm for multi-modal object tracking.
-Several existing multi-modal tracking methods such as ProTrack \cite{protrack}, VIPT \cite{VIPT}, OneTracker, and SDSTrack \cite{sdstrack} combine cross-modal information to enhance tracking performance across RGB-D, RGB-E, and RGB-T tracking tasks.
-However, these approaches rely on $N$ sets of parameters for $N$ tasks, which limits their flexibility and adaptability to a wide range of real-world application scenarios within one joint training process.
+Recently, there has been a growing interest in developing unified systems for multi-modal object tracking.
+Several multi-modal trackers, such as ProTrack \cite{protrack}, VIPT \cite{VIPT}, OneTracker, SDSTrack \cite{sdstrack}, {CMDTrack \cite{cmdtrack}}, {STTrack \cite{sttrack}} attempt to establish a unified model for all $N$ tasks.
+But these methods still require $N$ sets of parameters, which restricts their flexibility and cross-modal knowledge sharing.

-Additionally, although Un-Track \cite{untrack} attempts to use a single set of parameters for any modality, fails to achieve task-adaptive selection due to relying on prior modality types to guide the flow of input modality.
-In contrast, our proposed UASTrack is the first unified RGB-X tracker to enable modality-adaptive perception by introducing a lightweight discriminative auto-selector.
-Our method customizes the head adapter structure characteristics, helping to filter out noise redundancy.
-This operation allows the RGB-based pre-trained foundation network to adapt effectively to the spatial structures of the multi-modal domain.
+{Interestingly, Un-Track \cite{untrack} and EMTrack \cite{emtrack} try to use a single set of parameters for all tasks.
+Instead, they rely on modality priors to guide the processing of diverse input types.
+Although M\textsuperscript{3}Track \cite{M3Track} and SUTrack \cite{sutrack} try to build the unified multi-modal tracker without any task priors, it still lacks modality-specific processing due to the significant differences between diverse auxiliary modalities.} {In contrast, our proposed UASTrack presents a unified multi-modal tracker to enable modality-specific tracking by introducing a lightweight modality classifier.
+This is instrumental to achieving excellent performance in diverse multi-modal tracking scenarios by virtue of performing modality-specific customization to adapt to their respective spatial structures.}